hgtonight/vanilladocs/developers/configuration/using.md

 Simply passing the value `FALSE` in place of the options array has the same effect as passing `array('Save' => FALSE)`.

+<aside class="warning">Do not used numeric-key arrays as config values.
+Associative arrays are fine.</aside>

 ## Configuration module

 We've created a shortcut for making simple settings pages using the `ConfigurationModule`.